-From breaking plates to drinking a wish to wearing pink underwear, Musement takes a look at ten different New Year traditions around the world.
+From breaking plates to drinking a wish to wearing pink underwear, Musement takes a look at nine different New Year traditions around the world.

 As one year comes to a close and we gear up to embrace a new one, we couldn’t help but wonder about the different new year traditions practiced by various citizens of the world.
-From quirky to rowdy to calm, here is a look at the practices found in ten different countries across the globe.
+From quirky to rowdy to calm, here is a look at the practices found in nine different destinations across the globe.

 To celebrate the new year, Italians in Rome and beyond feast on a hearty meal of cotechino, a creamy pig-hoof sausage flavored with cloves and nutmeg, with lentils.
 The cotechino represents abundance while the lentils are believed to attract affluence and good luck for the next 12 months.